 There are more than a million mini-programs and they are used by around 170 million Chinese users every day.
 This popularity makes them a valuable business tool.
 In fact, they make it possible to improve the relationship between the brand and the consumer and increase the latter’s loyalty towards the company thanks to discounts and coupons available directly in-App.

-Zhihu is a great platform where direct selling business can work on e-reputation & credibility
+Zhihu is a great platform where direct selling businesses can work on e-reputation & Credibility

 Contact GMA and Find Out if your Direct Selling Business Model can work in China